HPCToolkit/hpctoolkit-tutorial-examples/examples/cpu/mpi+openmp/amg2006/README.md

 3. run the application and measure its performance: submit a measurement run to the job manager make run

-4. analyze measurement data: submit an analysis run to the job manager make analyze
+4.a analyze measurement data for a small experiment serially on the login node
+	make analyze
+or

+4.b analyze measurement data for a larger experiment on the compute nodes
+	make analyze-parallel

 5. interactively explore traces with hpctraceviewer GUI hpctraceviewer hpctoolkit-amg2006.d